-- £40,000
+- ■ £60.000

-- 100% of your earnings if you earn less than £40,000
+- 100% of your earnings if you earn less than £60,000

 - £3,600 if you have very low or no earnings

-Please note that the level of your Annual Allowance may be lower than the standard amount if you're a high earner or you start to draw on any of your pension pots.
-Typically, any Annual Allowances you don't use in one tax year can be carried forward for up to three tax years.
+Please note that the level of your annual allowance may be lower than the standard amount if you're a high earner or you start to draw on any of your pension pots.
+Each tax year runs from 6 April to 5 April the following year.
+Please visit retirement.fidelity.co.uk/allowances for further information.

+Typically, any annual allowances you don't use in one tax year can be carried forward for up to three tax years.
 It's your responsibility to check that the contributions you make are within these allowances and therefore eligible for tax relief.

 This is important as an additional tax charge applies to any contributions that aren't covered by your available annual allowances.
-If we receive contributions from you that exceed the standard Annual Allowance, we'll write to tell you but can't take action for you.
-Please note that the level of your Annual Allowance may be lower than the standard amount if you're a high earner or you start to draw on any of your pension pots.
+If we receive contributions from you that exceed the standard annual allowance, we'll write to tell you but can't take action for you.

-The Lifetime Allowance applies to the total amount you build up in all your pension pots over your life.
-If the value of your pension pots goes above this level, you'll usually have tax to pay.
+The government also places a limit on the total amount you can build up in pension savings and benefits over your lifetime called the lifetime allowance.

-Annual and Lifetime Allowances can be complex areas and the allowance levels can change from year to year.
-Please read our factsheets at fidelity.co.uk/allowances for more details about how the annual and lifetime allowances work, including the different annual allowances that can apply.
+Annual and lifetime allowances can be complex areas and the allowance levels can change from year to year.
+Please read our factsheets at retirement.fidelity.co.uk/allowances for more details about how the annual and lifetime allowances work, including the different annual allowances that can apply.

-If you've got more than one pension savings pot or if Pension Sharing Orders or Protected Lifetime Allowances apply to your pension savings, it's important to check if these limits might affect your pension saving decisions.
+If you've got more than one pension savings pot or if pension sharing orders or protected lifetime allowances apply to your pension savings, it's important to check if these limits might affect your pension saving decisions.
 If they do, you might want to take independent financial advice.